For full program details, please see the Graduate Handbook.

 CCandidates for the master’s degree in Arabic and Islamic Studies take a program of 36 credits, including 11 courses (33 credits) plus a M.A. research course (3 credits).
 The distribution of the courses is 8 in a major concentration and 3 in a minor concentration.
 Entering students determine their specific program of study in consultation with the Director of Graduate Studies, and are expected to fulfill the following requirements:

 According to their major and minor concentrations, students will also take one of the following seminars that consider the latest scholarship in each field, along with foundational disciplinary scholarship.
 These seminars will be taught in yearly rotation.

 Students whose major concentration is Arabic Literature will also take:

 Students whose major concentration is Arabic Linguistics will also take:

 Students who have taken these or equivalent courses may replace them with history or religion courses from the relevant core list, pending approval of the DGS.

 2. At least 6 courses in one of the 3 major concentrations catalogued on the Arabic and Islamic Studies lists.
-(Consult website for current courses).
+(See appendix for a list of courses classified by field, and consult website for current courses).